Sharlot Hall Museum: Overview

 Additional historic buildings built on-site include the Sharlot Hall Building (stone exhibit building built during the Depression as a CWA project) and the nearby Ranch House.

 Additional exhibit buildings include the Lawler Exhibit Center, built in the 1970s which houses the museum's pre-history exhibit; the Transportation Building, built in 1937 and houses the museum's rolling stock; and the School House, built as a replica to the first school house built in Prescott in 1868.

 Sharlot Hall Museum also has a Library and Archives, located across the street at 115 S. McCormick Street.
 It provides full-service research opportunities through its vast collections of rare books and special holdings of original documents, photographs, maps, and oral histories.

+The museum honors more than 500 women in their Territorial Women's Memorial Rose Garden.
+The following women are among the most notable individuals associated with the Rose Garden: